GiggleSquid/thatferretblog/content/posts/Where-to-get-a-Ferret.md

 ---

 If you'd like to read about my personal experience rescuing ferrets.
-You can go to my post ~ *coming soon*.
+You can go to [my post](/posts/our-personal-experience-rescuing-ferrets).

 If you'd like to read details about animal sales legislation, licensing, and procedures within the UK.
 You can go to Jack's post ~ *coming soon*.